-NSCLC Stage 1 = Cancer is found early and is in one lung and has not spread to lymph nodes.
-Stage 1 is divided into stages 1A and 1B based on the size of the tumor and how far it has spread inside one lung.

-NSCLC Stage 2 = Cancer is found early but has spread inside or just outside of one lung and may have spread to nearby lymph nodes on the same side of the body.
-Stage 2 is divided into stages 2A and 2B based on the size of the tumor and whether it has spread to certain nearby lymph nodes and other lung structures.
+- Stage 1: The tumor is in one lung and has not spread to lymph nodes. - Stage 2: Cancer is found early but has spread inside or just outside of one lung and may have spread to nearby lymph nodes on the same side of the body. - Stage 3: Cancer is in one lung and has spread to the chest and to lymph nodes further away from the lungs, but the cancer still remains close to its initial tumor site.